-Follow this Quickstart guide to build a simple 'Know Your Customer' module and familiarize yourself with BRYTER's capabilities.
+Follow this guide to build a simple 'Know Your Customer' module and familiarize yourself with BRYTER's capabilities.

 Create a 'Know Your Customer' module to get to know your customers better and determine if doing business with a customer is permitted.

-In this module, you'll start by determining a customer's country of residence.
+In this module, you will start by determining a customer's country of residence.
 If the customer resides in North Korea, doing business with them is prohibited.
 For all other customers, if the volume of the transaction is less than 10,000 euros, doing business with them is approved.
 If the volume of transactions is above 10,000 euros and the customer has approval from his or her Legal Department, doing business with them is then approved.
 Otherwise, doing business with the customer is prohibited.

 [ 1 ] Create a new module